 ANNUAL INCENTIVE COMPENSATION.
 The amount of incentive compensation actually earned by an executive from year to year varies with the performance of the Company and the executive.
-The Committee evaluates performance (1) by formulae using financial measures of profitability and contribution to stockholder value and (2) by subjectively evaluating the executive's contribution to the achievement of the Company's long-term objectives.
+The Committee evaluates performance (1) by formulae using financial measures of profitability and contribution to Stockholder value and (2) by subjectively evaluating the executive's contribution to the achievement of the Company's long-term objectives.
 In fiscal 2000, the financial measures used by the Committee were revenues, division income and asset management for the Company and, to a lesser extent, the Company's parent company.
-The financial measures assess the financial performance relative to the financial performance of comparable companies and are designed to penalize below-average performance and reward above-average performance.
-The financial measures do not represent financial targets that are met, not met or exceeded.
+The financial measures are not financial targets that are met, not met or exceeded, but assess the financial performance relative to the financial performance of comparable companies and are designed to penalize below-average performance and reward above-average performance.
 The relative weighting of the financial measures and subjective evaluation varies depending on the executive's role and responsibilities within the organization, as well as the objectives for the business for which the executive is responsible.